11 by 3 is 3

 All in, one out

-Since we can not write all convince functions, a good idea is to have a dump format, where the user can manipulate (or destroy) the data.
+Since we can not write all convince functions, a good idea is to have a dump format maintained by the archive format programmers, where the user can manipulate (or destroy) the data.

 In case he is doing right, he can push the data back into a newly created archive.